 - 128-bit encryption

 - 256-bit encryption

 10. PrivateVPN Unlimited bandwidth – free vpn for students in Canada

 The second premium supplier on my list is PrivateVPN.
 Through a 7-day free trial, you may test out all of its features with unlimited bandwidth and data.

 There are several protocols available to safeguard the integrity of your data as it moves through network connections, including OpenVPN, IKEv2/IPSec, PPTP, and L2TP.
 Sweden-based PrivateVPN never stores traffic logs or any other personally identifiable data.
 Your information is also secured by the country’s strict privacy laws.

-With blazing-fast speeds and unlimited internet data, you can unblock streaming platforms like Netflix US and BBC iPlayer for a flawless streaming experience plus, with unlimited data, you can binge-watch an entire season in just a day.
+With blazing-fast speeds and unlimited internet data, you can unblock streaming platforms like Netflix US and BBC iPlayer in Canada for a flawless streaming experience plus, with unlimited data, you can binge-watch an entire season in just a day.

 Pros and Cons:

 - Simple app installation for mobile and desktop.

 Methods to Find the Free VPNs for School in Canada